The Black Sea Turkey: An Off the Beaten Path Adventure Worth Having

 If you’re looking for a bit more luxury or softer beds, I would recommend the more expensive, western places like Hilton, Holiday Inn, etc.

+Also, keep in mind this is a different country.
+What is included and valued is different.
 Typically beds are quite firm throughout this part of the world.
 The further east you go, the harder they get.

-Tissues are typically in hotel rooms but can be quite rough on the nose…I do miss my Puffs Plus from the States whenever I have to blow my nose.
+Washcloths aren’t a thing provided, so bring your own if you use one.
+Tissues are typically not hotel rooms and if they are, they can be quite rough on the nose…I do miss my Puffs Plus from the States whenever I have to blow my nose.

 Why is it called the black sea (karadenİz)?